paulfdunn/authJWT/README.md

 Once initialized, authJWT handlers will respond to the specified paths to let callers: create/delete/update their authentication, login/logout (logout from the calling device)/logout-all (logout of any device), refresh (extend the time a token is valid), or get information about their authentication.

-For detailed usage and an example application, see github.com/paulfdunn/rest-app.
+For detailed usage and example applications, see github.com/paulfdunn/rest-app.
+There are examples of both authentication embedded in a service, and running as an independent service.